Polynomial

 Syntax:

-In the ring of polynomials mod $x^n - 1$, monomial_mul can be interpreted as a cyclic shift of the coefficients of the polynomial.
+In some special rings of polynomials, such as a ring of polynomials modulo x^n - 1, monomial_mul can be interpreted as a cyclic shift of the coefficients of the polynomial.
 For some rings, this results in optimized lowerings that involve rotations and rescaling of the coefficients of the input.

 Operands: